Wiltzsu/lemp-bedrock/README.md

 ## Workflow

-1. Checks for necessary software: The script checks if Composer, PHP, MySQL, and Nginx are installed on your system.
+1. **Checks for necessary software**: The script checks if Composer, PHP, MySQL, and Nginx are installed on your system.
-2. Project setup: The script creates a new project directory under /var/www/, installs the Bedrock project, and sets up permissions.
+2. **Project setup**: The script creates a new project directory under /var/www/, installs the Bedrock project, and sets up permissions.
-3. Database creation: The script creates a MySQL database named after your project and assigns it to the project.
+3. **Database creation**: The script creates a MySQL database named after your project and assigns it to the project.
-4. Nginx configuration: A new Nginx configuration is created under /etc/nginx/sites-available/ and a symbolic link is made in /etc/nginx/sites-enabled/.
+4. **Nginx configuration**: A new Nginx configuration is created under /etc/nginx/sites-available/ and a symbolic link is made in /etc/nginx/sites-enabled/.
-5. Hosts file modification: The script ensures that the domain project_name.local is added to your /etc/hosts file for local access.
+5. **Hosts file modification**: The script ensures that the domain project_name.local is added to your /etc/hosts file for local access.
-6. Nginx reload: The script tests and reloads the Nginx configuration to apply the changes.
+6. **Nginx reload**: The script tests and reloads the Nginx configuration to apply the changes.

 ## Post-Installation